DataFrame methods

 |

-An optional list of column names or a string to select a subset of columns before running Pandas .dtypes.
+Optional column name or names to select before running Pandas .dtypes.
 Applied after fn. |

 None